kanru-wang/notes/meaning_common_distributions.md

 - Log-normal: describes the product of many small independent positive variables.
 - Pareto: “Power law”
-- Weibull: describes the lifetime of technical devices, and the particle size distribution.
 - Student's T: estimates the unknown mean of a Gaussian population.